yellowbrickcode/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

 6. Now, you should have an order in the Service Fabric App, and it is being processed.
 In addition, the Ticket Order Actor should have sent the order to the externalization queue you set up in configuration earlier.
 The actor has pre-existing logic in place to write to this queue.

-7. To verify that the order is in the queue, select View -\> Cloud Explorer from the menu in Visual Studio
+7. To verify that the order is in the queue, select View -\> Cloud Explorer from the menu in Visual Studio.

     ![In Visual Studio on the menu bar View and Cloud Explorer are circled.](media/image96.png "Visual Studio menu bar")